Offers support for women who are being treated for cancer.

-During the Covid-19 pandemic, patients are strongly encouraged to book an appointment to access lab services.
-Appointment Booking
+During the COVID-19 pandemic, patients are strongly encouraged to book an appointment to access lab services, book now.

 A free workshop to support women with cancer.
 Each woman gets cosmetic products and learns makeup tips to help manage side effects from their treatments.
 Information is also provided about hair and headwear.
 For more information about wigs, scarves, hats, skin care, and makeup, see our website.

 Participation involves completion of surveys as this program is offered as part of a research program.